aws/aws-parallelcluster/docs/aws_services.rst

 Amazon Simple Queuing Service (SQS)
 -----------------------------------

-Amazon SQS is used to hold notifications (messages) from Auto Scaling evnts sent through Amazon SNS and notifications from the ComputeFleet instances.
+Amazon SQS is used to hold notifications (messages) from Auto Scaling events sent through Amazon SNS and notifications from the ComputeFleet instances.
 This decouples the sending of notifications from the receiving and allows the Master to handle them through polling.
 The MasterServer runs Amazon SQSwatcher and polls the queue.
 AutoScaling and the ComputeFleet instances post messages to the queue.